This post may contain affiliate links. Read the disclosure here.

-Do you want to raise your happiness levels?
+Do you want to raise your happiness levels, and live a satisfying life?
 It’s obvious, you do.
 We all want to be happier.
-Happier people have many advantages over those less happy.
-Find out What Are The Advantages of Being Happy.

 These should be both random (let that harried mom go ahead of you in the checkout line) and systematic (bring Sunday supper to an elderly neighbor).
 Being kind to others, whether friends or strangers, triggers a cascade of positive effects—it makes you feel generous and capable, gives you a greater sense of connection with others and wins you smiles, approval and reciprocated kindness — all happiness boosters.